 ASC 740 contains a two-step approach to recognizing and measuring uncertain tax positions (tax contingencies).
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates it is more likely than not that the position will be sustained on an audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount which is more than 50% likely of being realized upon ultimate settlement.
 The Company considers many factors when evaluating and estimating the Company's tax positions and tax benefits, which may require periodic adjustments and which may not accurately forecast actual outcomes.
-The Company had no uncertain tax positions at December 31, 2018 or 2017 that would affect its effective tax rate.
+The Company had no uncertain tax positions at December 31, 2019 or 2018.